junh-ki/dias_kuksa_doc/docs/source/contents/cloud.rst

     FROM: `default` `cpu`

 12. Click "Apply" on the upper right.
-Now a new dashboard has been created, you can change the time scope, refresh or save the dashboard on the top.
+Now a new dashboard with a panel has been created, you can change the time scope, refresh or save the dashboard on the top.

-* In the same way, you can create multiple dashboards for different metrics.
+* In the same way, you can create multiple panels in the dashboard for different metrics.

+.. _docker-compose-deployment:

 Deployment Option 2 - Docker Compose
 ####################################

-:ref:`manual-deployment` has been introduced to understand what kinds of cloud components are used for `kuksa.cloud` and how to configure them so that they can interact each other.
-However, deploying each and every cloud component, configuring them and designing `Grafana` dashboards manually is not plausible when considering a huge number of connected vehicles.
+:ref:`manual-deployment` has been introduced to understand what kinds of cloud components are used for `kuksa.cloud` and how to configure them so that they can interact with each other.
+However, deploying each and every cloud component, configuring them, setting a data source for `Grafana` and designing a dashboard of it manually is not plausible when considering a huge number of connected vehicles.
 This is where container technology like Docker comes into play.
 A couple of key concepts are described below:

 * Docker Container: A standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 * Docker Compose: A tool for defining and running serveral Docker containers.
 A YAML file is used to configure the application's services.